sserrato/SplunkQueries/readme.md

 ## Windows Server Logs Alerts for High Successful login Baselining
 - Stats
 `source="windows_server_logs.csv" host="aa919eeffb10" sourcetype="csv" signature="An account was successfully logged on" | bucket_time span=1h | stats count by _time | stats avg(count) median(count) min(count) max(count)`

+signature IN "An account was successfully logged on", "A user account was locked out", "An account was successfully logged on", "An attempt was made to reset an accounts password"

+# Cluster Map Query - Map POST requests by Source IP
+- Data to visualize a cluster map `source="radialgauge.csv" http_method="POST"  | iplocation src_ip | geostats count`

+# Splunk Query to select multiple fields/values in a variable
+- This is the equivalent of WHERE IN( ) in SQL `source="windows_server_attack_logs.csv"  signature IN ("An account was successfully logged on", "A user account was locked out", "An attempt was made to reset an accounts password") | stats count by user`